What is Lake Art? Prints, Canvas Wall Art & Freshwater Style

 That is why I think lake art works in real rooms.
 It can be calm without being empty, natural without being rustic, and personal without needing to be custom.

-Water and light Reflections, clear shallows, evening color, cove shade, ripples, blue-green depth, and the way light changes every few feet.
+Water and reflected color Clear shallows, evening color, cove shade, ripples, blue-green depth, and the way water, sky, stone, and trees keep changing each other.

-Banks and coves Wooded edges, moss, sandstone, flowers, hidden places, filtered light, and the quiet line where land and water keep meeting.
+Banks and coves Wooded edges, moss, sandstone, flowers, tucked-away places, filtered shade, and the quiet line where land and water keep meeting.

 Wildlife Bass, turtles, salamanders, birds, crawfish, flowers, and the small living details that make a lake feel awake.